DaniloOtavio/SimpleOleDB/README.md

 A very simple OleDB wrapper to plug stuff with

+By the nature of OleDB the installation is brittle and very sensitive to the versions of each microsoft product

+## Some warnings

-!
-Caution, OleDB is a Windows Only database access method !
+* OleDB is a Windows Only database access method !
+* You must have installed the correct OleDB provider for your database
+* Check the correct OleDB ACE or JET versions for each Excel/Access version you are using